mortazavilab/TALON/README.md

 Usage: talon.py [options]

 Options:
 -h, --help            Show help message and exit
 --f                   Comma-delimited dataset config file providing sam files for TALON to run on, as well as metadata that   will be tracked in the dataset table.
 The required format is: dataset name, sample description, platform, sam file (full path).
-  -a, --annot          TALON database.
-Created using build_talon_annotation.py
+  --db FILE,            TALON database.
+Created using build_talon_annotation.py --build STRING,       Genome build (i.e. hg38) to use.
+Must be in the
-  -b, --build          Genome build to use.
-Note: must be in the TALON database.
+                        database.
-  --o                  Outfile name
+  --cov, -c             Minimum alignment coverage in order to use a SAM entry.
+Default = 0.9 --identity, -i        Minimum alignment identity in order to use a SAM entry.
+Default = 0 --o OUTPREFIX         Prefix for output files
 ```

 ## Post-TALON utilities